Mattrg/cimw/README.md

 # cimw
-Collaborative Interactive Music Website
+Collaborative Interactive Music Website.

-This project can be found at https://cimw.herokuapp.com/index
+This project can be found at https://cimw.herokuapp.com